-JOHN YOUNG Superintendent, St. Louis Community Release Center Community Supervision Centers The division has seven community supervision centers.
-Each center includes an administrative area to accommodate the existing probation and parole district office located in that area, as well as sufficient program/classroom areas and dormitory housing space for 30 offenders in need of structured residential supervision.
-Each center provides short-term residential services for offenders, who otherwise would have to be housed within the department's correctional centers or local jails.
-The centers are located in St. Joseph, Farmington, Hannibal, Kennett, Poplar Bluff, Fulton and Kansas City.
-Command Center The department's Command Center is a 24 hours a day, seven days a week communication center whose staff tracks offenders in the community on electronic monitoring and in community release centers and residential centers.
+JOHN YOUNG Superintendent St. Louis Community Release Center ers in the community on electronic monitoring, in community release centers and residential centers.
 This unit was established to ensure that offenders assigned to community corrections programs maintain their curfews and adhere to other restrictions as required around the clock.
-Command Center staff conduct investigations for every serious rule violation.
+Command Center staff conducts investigations for every serious rule violation.
 They issue arrest warrants should offenders fail to return to their assigned residence at the appointed time.
-Command Center staff also maintains regular contact with state and local law enforcement to develop leads and to ensure absconders are apprehended and returned to department custody without delay.
+Command Center staff also maintains regular contact with state and local law enforcement to develop leads and ensure absconders are apprehended and returned to department custody without delay.